nehasrikn/cmsc848q_presupposition_qa/RoleQGeneration/README.md

 # Instructions for Usage in CMSC848Q Pipeline
+1. Create python virtualenv and run `pip install -r requirements.txt` inside the venv
-Download contextualizer into this directory and run `tar -xzvf {downloaded tar}`
+2. Download contextualizer into this directory and run `tar -xzvf {downloaded tar}`

-Rename the folder using `mv question_transformation_grammar_corrected_who/ contextualizer/`
+3. Rename the folder using `mv question_transformation_grammar_corrected_who/ contextualizer/`

-Modify variables as instructed in `qgen-pipeline.sh`
+4. Modify variables as instructed in `qgen-pipeline.sh`

-Run `bash qgen-pipeline.sh`
+5. Run `bash qgen-pipeline.sh`

 # Role Questions